On eigenproblem for inverted harmonic oscillators: Introduction

 \section{Introduction}

 In quantum mechanics one of the most important models is that of a harmonic oscillator.
 This is given by the following hamiltonian:

 The quantum states are eigenfunctions of the eigenvalue problem:

 The differential operator (\ref{equation 1.0}) is unbounded, symmetric and positive definite therefore the spectrum is discrete and the eigenvalues of (\ref{equation 1.1}) are non-negative real numbers which correspond to the quantized energy levels (cf. \cite{La}).
 Being unbounded the operator (\ref{equation 1.0}) is not defined on the whole $L^{(2)}(\mathbb R)$ but on its dense subset ${\cal S}(\mathbb R)$ of rapidly decreasing functions (cf. \cite{SR} Example 2 p.
 250).
-Moreover the operator (\ref{equation 1.0}) as every symmetric operator is closable.
+By $L^2({\mathbb R})$ (resp. ${\cal S}(\mathbb R)$) we denote, for shorthand, $L^2({\mathbb R}, {\mathbb C})$ (resp. ${\cal S}(\mathbb R, {\mathbb C})$ ) - the space of square integrable (resp. rapidly decreasing) functions from ${\mathbb R}$ into ${\mathbb C}.$ Moreover the operator (\ref{equation 1.0}) as every symmetric operator is closable.
 One might also show that it is essentially self-adjoint (cf. \cite{SR}).

 The inverted harmonic oscillator in stationary states is described by the following operator: